yohn-dezmon/realtime-smart-meter-dashboard/README.md

 This is the main repository for my project using simulated smart meter data to create a real time dashboard allowing utility companies and their customers to analyze electricity data in real-time to save energy, detect outages, and suggest accurate and innovative pricing plans to customers.

+To see a video of the web UI, please go to: https://www.youtube.com/watch?v=SFcUcJYqv98

-To view web UI for this project please visit: **http://realtimemetricdata.xyz/dash/** Because this project is run on AWS, and I have a limited amount of credits, some of the modules may not load because they need to pull data from other services (kafka cluster, and cassandra cluster) which are expensive to have running constantly.
+To view the web UI for this project please visit: **http://realtimemetricdata.xyz/dash/**
+Because this project is run on AWS, and I have a limited amount of credits, some of the modules may not load because they need to pull data from other services other EC2 instances

-To see a video of the Web UI, please go to: https://www.youtube.com/watch?v=SFcUcJYqv98
+hosting the Cassandra database and the Kafka applications, which are currently shutdown to avoid exhausting the AWS credits.

 ![Pipeline Architecture](pictures/pipelineArchitecture.png)